XMadMax/CodeIgniter-MY_Model/README.md

-	public $table = 'users'; // you MUST mention the table name public $primary_key = 'id'; // you MUST mention the primary key public $fillable = array(); // If you want, you can set an array with the fields that can be filled by insert/update public $protected = array(); // ...Or you can set an array with the fields that cannot be filled by insert/update public function __construct()
+	public $table = 'users'; // you MUST mention the table name public $primary_key = 'id'; // you MUST mention the primary key public $fillable = array(); // If you want, you can set an array with the fields that can be filled by insert/update public $tractable = array(); // If you want, you can set an object with the fields that you want to use public $protected = array(); // ...Or you can set an array with the fields that cannot be filled by insert/update public function __construct()
 	{